bandprotocol/bandchain/spec/bandchain-spec.md

 - **Instruction count** - The number of WebAssembly operations required to complete the transaction.
 - **Memory** - The amount of storage that the transaction uses to store data persistently.

 A transaction must specify the maximum gas it intends to spend with the transaction.
 The transaction is considered failed if it runs out of gas before the transaction is complete.
-Each block has a maximum gas limit, thus limitting the number of transactions the network can process in a block.
+Each block has a maximum gas limit, thus limiting the number of transactions the network can process in a block.

-Note that memory is different from the other two in the sense that it continously costs block validators to store the data while the gas is being paid only once.
+Note that memory is different from the other two in the sense that it continuously costs block validators to store the data while the gas is being paid only once.
 D3N may change gas model by incorporating state rent mechanics to incentivize participants to clean-up unused memory slots in future iterations.

 # Inter-Chain Architecture